 L2 orthographic awareness may develop quickly after a short period of time in L2 learning for adult L2 learners.
 According to the Transfer Facilitation Model (Koda, 2008), with the assistance from L1 meta-linguistic awareness and general cognitive competencies, an adult learner’s meta-linguistic awareness in L2 may be achieved with less input exposure in comparison to that required in L1.
 Similar findings have been reported in adult CSL learners, whose sensitivity to the functional and positional information of radicals in Hanzi develops soon after being exposed to Hanzi learning (Li et al. 2014; Nguyen et al. 2016; Shen & Ke 2007; Wang et al. 2004; Wang et al. 2003).
 For instance, Shen and Ke (2007) found that English CSL learners showed above-chance-level performance in radical perception tests within the first-month of Chinese learning.
 However, learners’ radical application skills and L2 proficiency may not develop simultaneously.
 Shen and Ke (2007) observed that the first- and second-year English CSL learners’ radical application skills (using semantic radicals to retrieve the meanings of unfamiliar Hanzi) did not differ significantly.
 This finding implies that radical application skills and L2 proficiency may not progress in parallel.

-L2 proficiency might interact with L1 script background in influencing Hanzi acquisition.
-It has been commonly found that the achievement gap in Hanzi learning between Hanzi group and alphabetic group tends to decrease as the CSL learners’ proficiency increases, such as Hanzi reading ((Jiang 2000; Li et al. 2014; Xu & Maries 2019; Zhang et al. 2021).
-Li et al. (2014) further found that L1 script background did not significantly influence orthographic awareness among CSL learners with Hanzi background and those with alphabetic background when the participants’ Chinese proficiency were matched, yet the Hanzi group still outperformed the alphabetic group in Hanzi writing.
+L2 proficiency may interact with L1 script background in influencing Hanzi acquisition.
+It has been commonly found that the achievement gap in Hanzi learning between Hanzi and alphabetic group learners tends to decrease as the CSL learners’ proficiency increases, such as in Hanzi reading ((Jiang 2000; Li et al. 2014; Xu & Maries 2019; Zhang et al. 2021).
+Li et al. (2014) further found that L1 script background did not significantly influence orthographic awareness among CSL learners from a Hanzi background and those from an alphabetic background when the participants’ Chinese proficiency was matched, yet the Hanzi group still outperformed the alphabetic group in Hanzi writing.
 However, the influence of L2 proficiency and the interaction between L1 script background and L2 proficiency on Hanzi learning has not been explored among CSL learners using different alphabetic L1WSs.

 1.4 The current study

 As discussed above, previous research on Hanzi learning in CSL learners has not investigated the different performance in Hanzi learning among Arabic and English CSL learners, whose L1WSs differ a great deal from Hanzi, as well as from each other, in terms of visual properties (Chang 2015).
 First, Hanzi is the most visually complex, followed by Arabic, with English being the least visually complex.
 Second, the three scripts differ in writing direction, with English and Hanzi written from left to right and Arabic from right to left.
 In addition, as mentioned in the introduction section, English and Arabic CSL learners might differ in L2WS background before learning Chinese.
 Considering the findings reviewed in the earlier sections, it could be inferred that Arabic and English CSL learners with different proficiencies might perform differently in various aspects of Hanzi learning, such as Hanzi reading, Hanzi writing and phonetic radical application skill.
-Therefore, the present study aimed to explore following questions among Arabic and English CSL learners with different L2 Chinese levels.
+Therefore, the present study aimed to explore the following questions among Arabic and English CSL learners with different L2 Chinese levels.

 RQ 1.
 How does L1 script directionality influence Hanzi reading, Hanzi writing and phonetic radical application skills?

 Hypothesis 1.
-Compared with the English group, the Arabic group may be better at detecting the positional and functional properties of phonetic radical in Hanzi because of the influence of the right-to-left directionality in Arabic script, and thus perform better in Hanzi reading, Hanzi writing phonetic and radical application, skills.
+Compared with the English group, the Arabic learners may be better at detecting the positional and functional properties of phonetic radicals in Hanzi because of the influence of the right-to-left directionality in Arabic script, and thus they may perform better in Hanzi reading, Hanzi writing phonetic and radical application, skills.

 RQ 2.
 How does L2 proficiency influence Hanzi reading, Hanzi writing and phonetic radical application skills?